johnsusek/praeco/README.md

 #### Can I import my current elastalert rules into praeco?

 Unfortunately this is not a possibility for two reasons.
 First, praeco only supports a subset of elastalert features, so only certain rules would work.
-Second, praeco stores certain metadata related to the state of the query builder ui in the elastalert rule yaml.
-Praeco cannot automatically populate the query builder ui from an arbitrary elastalert `filter` entry, so it needs to store this state with the rule file.
+Second, praeco cannot automatically create the query builder ui from an arbitrary elastalert `filter` entry, due to the potential complexity and combinations of filters someone can put in their rule file.

+#### Can I export my praeco rules into another elastalert instance?

+Yes, the praeco rule files are 100% compatible with other elastalert servers.

 ## Troubleshooting